AnubhavChaturvedi-GitHub/AnubhavChaturvedi-GitHub/Full-Stack 100 Days/Day 1/Day-1.md

 ## 🎯 Third Attempt:
 - **Score:** 100% (40 out of 40 correct)
 - **Time Taken:** 3 minutes 30 seconds
-- **Reflection:** Achieved perfection in record time! 🔥
+- **Reflection:** Achieved perfection in record time! 🔥 Ready to conquer more!

 ![Third Attempt](https://github.com/user-attachments/assets/90da9074-300d-47e4-bfc9-de14fdcc6a65)

 ---

 ## 🚀 Next Steps:
-- Despite the stellar results, the pursuit of knowledge is endless.
+- Despite today’s stellar results, the pursuit of knowledge is a continuous journey.
 I’m diving deeper into HTML and embarking on practical projects to solidify my understanding.

 ## 📚 Comprehensive Tutorial:
-For those who seek to explore the depths of HTML, I highly recommend this **[HTML Tutorial PDF](https://github.com/AnubhavChaturvedi-GitHub/AnubhavChaturvedi-GitHub/blob/main/Full-Stack%20100%20Days/Day%201/html_tutorial.pdf)** for an immersive learning experience.
+For those eager to dive into the depths of HTML, I highly recommend this **[HTML Tutorial PDF](https://github.com/AnubhavChaturvedi-GitHub/AnubhavChaturvedi-GitHub/blob/main/Full-Stack%20100%20Days/Day%201/html_tutorial.pdf)** for an immersive learning experience.

+## 🛠️ Tools & Extensions:
+I use VS Code to streamline my coding tasks.
+If you haven’t already, download VS Code [here](https://code.visualstudio.com/download).
+Enhance your development environment with these powerful VS Code extensions:
+1. **HTML Preview**
+2. **HTML Boilerplate**
+3. **Live Server**